 We are not yet at the point where we offer holistic smart management of both your EV charging and battery but we are working towards this.

-That said, if you have a compatible battery you can take advantage of both Amber for EVs and the SmartShift™ battery automation.
-After collecting feedback from our Amber for Batteries and EVs beta testers we've released the following battery coordination features and will expand on the smart management in coming months.
+If you have a compatible battery you can take advantage of both Amber for EVs and the SmartShift™ battery automation.

 1. Don’t charge my EV from my battery!

-We’re still early days in optimising the EV and home battery relationship.
-When the battery coordination feature is toggled on and your EV wants to charge, we’ll automatically put your battery into Preserve Charge to avoid it draining to charge the EV.
-This protects your home battery’s energy for when you want to use it power your home or export to the grid.
+When battery coordination is toggled on and your EV wants to charge, Amber will automatically put your battery into Preserve Charge to avoid it draining to charge the EV.

-In a scenario when there’s a price spike and it’s lucrative to send your battery energy to the grid your EV charging should automatically stop (based on your configured Charging Rules).
+If there’s a price spike and it’s lucrative to export battery energy, EV charging should automatically stop (based on your Charging Rules).
 It may take a minute or two to stop charging.

 2. I want to choose where my solar goes.